milesdwilliams15/Teaching/DPR 201/Notes/05_hypothesis_tests.md

 Whatever it is, it takes the form of *something* being equal to *something else*.

-In practice, hypotheses can get pretty sophistocated, but even more baroque hypotheses are nothing but a riff on this core formulation.
+In practice, hypotheses can get pretty sophisticated, but even more baroque hypotheses are nothing but a riff on this core formulation.

 Let’s use your presidential forecasts as an example.
 Say we really